nukoseer/cas/README.md

 You can get latest build as zip archive here: [cas.zip](https://raw.githubusercontent.com/wiki/nukoseer/cas/cas.zip)

+_Note: It is recommended to run cas as an administrator because some processes may require administrator rights for setting affinity._

 # Usage

 cas takes process name and affinity mask pairs as input from the user.
 It periodically queries the given processes in the background to change the affinity masks.